Using a UART to Implement a 1-Wire Bus Master

 1-Wire/UART Bit Timing

-The timing diagrams in Figures 4 through 8 describe the relationship between 1-Wire time slots and UART byte frames.
-The reader is reminded that the UART serves as the bus master, and therefore begins all bit transfers on a high to low transition of the TXD output.
-Since the electrical interface ties the buffered TXD signal to receive data (RXD) input pin, the UART receives a byte for every byte transmitted.
-The operation is similar to loop-back testing.
+The timing diagrams in Figures 5 to 9 describe the relationship between the 1-Wire time slots and corresponding UART byte frame.
+The UART serves as the bus master, and therefore begins all communication on a high-to-low transition of the TX output pin.
+The UART receives a byte for every byte transmitted as the electrical interface ties the buffered TX signal to the RX input pin.

-Each diagram includes a UART configuration, transmit byte value and expected receive byte value.
+Each diagram includes a UART configuration, transmit byte value, and expected receive byte value.
 The listed UART configurations produce waveforms compliant with regular mode 1-Wire timings.
-Note that the UART is configured with a different baud rate for the reset and presence detect than with the read- and write-time slots.
-It is possible to use other configurations as well, although the evaluation criteria can be different from those shown in the timing diagrams.
+Note that the UART is configured with a different baud rate for the Reset and Presence Pulse detect than with the read- and write-time slots.
+It is possible to use other configurations as well, although the evaluation criteria can be different from those in the timing diagrams.
 The transmit byte value corresponds to the 1-Wire bus master role, and the receive byte value or range represents the expected activity on the bus.
-When reading, the receive value needs to be evaluated to determine the bit value returned by the 1-Wire slave device.
+The receive value must be evaluated to determine the bit value returned by the 1-Wire slave device when performing a read.
 The read 0 and read 1 evaluation criteria are included in the diagrams.
-The read-back value or range of values to determine a successful presence detect is also included.
-The Timing Diagram Legend applies to the timing diagrams in Figures 4 through 8, and explains the graphical nomenclature of illustrated 1-Wire bus activity.

 1-Wire Bit-to-Bit Timing

-A key advantage to the 1-Wire bus is the flexibility in bit-to-bit timing.
-The delay between bits can be as short as tREC minimum, or as long as the bus master deems necessary.
-There is no maximum delay period between 1-Wire bits or bytes.
+A key advantage of the 1-Wire bus is the flexibility in the bit-to-bit timing.
+The delay between bits can be as short as TREC minimum, or as long as the bus master deems necessary.
+There is no maximum delay period between the 1-Wire bits or bytes.
 Therefore, the processor can service the UART at its leisure in framing bit time slots into byte values.
-Communication with 1-Wire devices can be designated as a low-priority task.
-The processor need not waste processing cycles or power, or neglect high-priority time-critical tasks.
+The communication with 1-Wire devices can be designated a low-priority task.
+The processor need not waste processing cycles or power, or neglect high-priority, time-critical tasks.

-The venerable UART remains a valuable peripheral on modern processors because of its programmability.
-The flexibility offered in setting up UART byte timing allows straightforward implementation of 1-Wire time slots as well as the reset and presence detect pulses.
-With the inclusion of deep transmit and receive FIFOs, several byte values can be transferred on the 1-Wire bus with just a few clock cycles per bit required from the main processor.
-Additional information on 1-Wire communications is available from the Maxim/Dallas Semiconductor website at http://www.maximintegrated.com.
+The UART remains a valuable peripheral in modern processors because of its programmability.
+The flexibility in setting up the UART byte timing allows the straightforward implementation of 1-Wire read/write time slots as well as the detection of Reset and Presence Pulse.

 1-Wire is a registered trademark of Maxim Integrated Products, Inc.

-Intel XScale is a registered trademark of Intel Corporation.
+Prolific is a registered trademark of Prolific Technology, Inc.